voelzmo/codex/vault-aws-ha-setup.md

 1. To begin the process of deploying we'll run `make deploy` and we'll get back any errors of what's missing.

-    Here's what's required to do a vault release:
+    Here's what's required to do a Vault release:

     ```
     $ bosh upload release https://bosh.io/d/github.com/cloudfoundry-community/consul-boshrelease?v=20